-Yard Sale Signs Do's and Don'ts
+Yard Sale Signs

 - Do advertise your yard sale with signs.
-Yard sale signs attract drive-by customers who don't read the classifieds, and they help all shoppers find your home.
+Yard sale signs attract drive-by customers who don't read the newspaper's classifieds, and they help all shoppers find your home.

-- Do make your signs from neon-colored poster board, and convey your information with thick, black, block letters.
+- Do make your signs from neon-colored poster board, and convey your information with thick, black block letters.
 Yard sale signs with a white background aren't as noticeable, and letters of a single marker width aren't thick enough to read from a moving car.

 - Don't try to cram too much information on your yard sale signs.
 This isn't the time to list each piece of merchandise.
 Remember that motorists have to read the signs from moving cars.
 Limit the information to the basics.